OWASP/OdTM/docs/ODTMCCCTM.md

 It depicts some common threats to cloud systems.
 The model is implemented as a OWL ontology.

-It can be used to test ontological tools, when they are under heavy development, also to prove different ideas (see below).

 * [OWL file](../OdTMCCCTM.owl)

 There is also the similar model, implemented as a [threat template](https://github.com/nets4geeks/CCCTM_template) in the XML format for the Microsoft Threat Modelling (TM) tool.

+It can be used to prove different ideas (see below), also if someone took a decision to create an ontology-driven alternative to Microsoft TM, it could be used to test different software tools.

 Note, that it does not have a countermeasure hierarchy.